pmndrs/its-fine/README.md

 ![](.github/itsfine.png)

-A collection of escape hatches for React, and an exploration of `React.__SECRET_INTERNALS_DO_NOT_USE_OR_YOU_WILL_BE_FIRED`.
+A collection of escape hatches and an exploration of `React.__SECRET_INTERNALS_DO_NOT_USE_OR_YOU_WILL_BE_FIRED`.
 As such you will be able to betray Reacts component abstraction, like injecting context into a foreign React root, or accessing the nearest parent of your component.
 I'm sure you want me to tell you how safe and stable this all is.

 ### useFiber